OlgaHuawei/draft-havel-nmop-digital-map-concept/draft-havel-nmop-digital-map-concept.md

 : Digital Map must be pluggable.
 That is,

      + Must connect to other YANG modules for inventory, configuration, assurance, etc.
-     + Given that no all involved components can be available using YANG, there is a need to connect digital map YANG model with other modelling mechanisms.
+     + Given that no all involved components can be available using YANG, there is a need to connect Digital Map YANG model with other modelling mechanisms.

 REQ-GRAPH-TRAVERSAL:
 : Digital Map must be optimized for graph traversal for paths.
 This means that only providing link nodes and